 All members of one class will be part of the same rotation.
 A rotation is a complete set of the 11 Culinary Institute courses, beginning with Safety and Sanitation and culminating with Baking Skills II.
 Each class in the rotation consists of 32 hours of coursework.
 A complete rotation consists of 352 hours total coursework.

 Classes are held in the evenings on Mondays and Wednesdays OR Tuesdays and Thursdays from 6-10 p.m. with some accommodations made for the schedules of our working chefs.
 Students will attend four-hour classes that incorporate a classroom lecture followed by a "hands-on" kitchen skills laboratory.

-Explore the fundamentals of food and environmental sanitation as you examine the origins of foodborne illness and the implementation of HACCP.
+Students will explore the fundamentals of food and environmental sanitation as they examine the origins of foodborne illness and the implementation of HACCP.
 The National Restaurant Association ServeSafe exam will be administered in this course to fulfill the graduation requirement.

 This program focuses on key competencies defined by today’s restaurant, hospitality and food service leaders.
-Serving as an additional certificate from the National Restaurant Association (NRA), you will develop skills to make yourself highly marketable.
+Serving as an additional certificate from the National Restaurant Association (NRA), students will develop skills to make themselves highly marketable.

 Stocks, Sauces and Soups

 This course will introduce students to the cooking techniques of simmering and boiling.
 Lecture, demonstration and production focus on stocks, sauces, soups and related ingredients, with an additional emphasis in proper use of knives, tools, smallwares and equipment.

 Learn about purchasing and evaluating freshness of vegetables and starches, along with storage and multiple cooking methods.
 Students will also learn to identify and use various grains, starches and vegetables.